Adventure·Halls of Origination, Uldum·Reverent

 She had thought she had a measure for big.
 This room rewrote it.

-It was a planetarium, and the planets in it were Azeroth's, and they moved.
-A miniature world turning in the air, oceans and continents and a thin band of cloud, four constructs ringed around it like ministers around a sleeping king.
+It was a planetarium, and the planet in it was Azeroth, and it turned.
+A miniature world the size of a watermelon hung in the centre of the air, oceans and continents and a thin white band of cloud.
+Four constructs ringed around it like ministers around a sleeping king.
 Magic.
 Life.
 Destruction.
 Sun.
-The room hummed with a low note she felt in her teeth.
+The room hummed with a low note she felt in her teeth and in the roots of her molars.

 She stopped walking.
 All of them did.